-NOTE ES EVALUATION CONSIDERATIONS DEFINITION SUMMARY CONCEPTUAL ALIGNMENT 1A RTD ROW with minimal railbed crossovers CONCEPTUAL ALIGNMENT 1B RTD ROW with railbed potential CONCEPTUAL ALIGNMENT 2 Valmont CONCEPTUAL ALIGNMENT 3 OSMP Property 287 CROSSING OPTION 1 Underpass 287 CROSSING OPTION 2 Boulder Creek Fragmentation of Designated Habitat caused by BERT Alignments/crossings with less fragmentation and lower likelihood of adverse impacts in areas previously/currently designated as significant from future trail use ranked higher.
+NOTE ES EVALUATION CONSIDERATIONS DEFINITION SUMMARY CONCEPTUAL ALIGNMENT 1A RTD ROW with minimal railbed crossovers CONCEPTUAL ALIGNMENT 1B RTD ROW with railbed potential CONCEPTUAL ALIGNMENT 2 Valmont CONCEPTUAL ALIGNMENT 3 OSMP Property 287 CROSSING OPTION 1 Underpass 287 CROSSING OPTION 2 Boulder Creek of Designated Habitat caused by BERT lik in de Alignments/crossings with ess fragmentation and lower ikelihood of adverse impacts in areas previously/currently lesignated as significant from uture trail use ranked higher.
 ROW runs through same HCA and this is the case regardless of whether the trail is on either side of the rail bed or on top of it.
 Though the impacts from this alignment would be slightly fewer than those from Alignment 3, the impacts would still be highly unfavorable.
 The introduction of additional activity in the area increases the fragmentation effect from the existing sole physical effects of an unused railbed.
 ROW runs through same HCA and this is the case regardless of whether the trail is on either side of the rail bed or on top of it.
 Though the impacts from this alignment would be slightly fewer than those from Alignment 3, the impacts would still be highly unfavorable.
 The introduction of additional activity in the area increases the fragmentation effect from the existing sole physical effects of an unused railbed.
 Route passes at the edge of areas designated as "Natural Areas, Habitat Conservation Areas, and through areas designated as "Conservation Easements."
-Since route is at the edges fragmentation is reduced. with underpass crossing under The diversion up from the RTD ROW to Boulder Creek and then back down to the RTD ROW on the other side bring the trail through more area designated as a County Conservation Easement
+Since route is at the edges fragmentation is reduced.
+Route through OSMP land runs through the HCA in a different location than the RTD ROW.
+There is still significant fragmentation of ag and habitat, and the operations are not distinct on either side.
+It also cuts through northern harrier marsh The ROW is a fenced corridor and it is different than a cut through the OSMP HCA.
+The introduction of additional activity in the area along the ROW and on OSMP lands increases the fragmentation effect from the existing sole physical effects of an RTD ROW has County Conservation Easement land with agricultural uses on either side, with underpass crossing under 287 this is little disturbed The diversion up from the RTD ROW to Boulder Creek and then back down to the RTD ROW on the other side bring the trail through more area designated as a County Conservation Easement